 Only a small section of Biotopo del Quetzal is open to visitors.
-There are two well-kept trails that start from the visitors centre creating a circuit through the cloudforest.
+There are two well-kept trails that start from the visitors’ centre creating a circuit through the cloud forest.
 The Ferns Trail is 2 km long, whilst the Moss Trail is 4 km long and part of them are combined.
-The The longest trail climbs about 300 meters up the mountain to a viewpoint through dense cloudforest.
+The longest trail climbs about 300 meters up the mountain to a viewpoint through the dense cloud forest.
 There’s also then a side trail you can take to a waterfall where you can swim.

 Spotting the Elusive Quetzal Bird

 As I mentioned before Biotopo del Quetzal is home to the resplendent quetzal bird.
-Although it’s shy if you get lucky you may get to spot it whilst you’re in the reserve.
-The best time of year to see these birds is just before or after nesting season in March or June.
+Although it’s shy, if you get lucky you may get to spot it whilst you’re in the reserve.
+The best time of year to see quetzal birds is just before or after nesting season in March or June.
 The best place to see them is near the aguacatillo tree in the carpark around 7 am or 4 pm where you might spot them eating the avocado-like fruits.

-All was not lost though and shortly after one of the guys that worked at Ranchitos came running over with some huge powerful binoculours on a tripod, pointing towards the trees.
-We joined him and were able to get a much closer look at both a male and female quetzal in all their glory.
+All was not lost though and shortly after one of the guys that worked at Ranchitos came running over with some huge powerful binoculars on a tripod, pointing towards the trees.
+We joined him and were able to get a much closer look at both a male and female quetzal bird in all their glory.
 They were absolutely stunning birds and we felt extremely lucky to see them.